Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Simulation Studies

 where $U_{ij}$ are iid mean-zero Gaussian measurement errors with finite variance $\nu^2$.

-We investigated the performance of our estimation methodology across different values of $n$ -- the number of sampled trajectories, ranging from $100$ to $1000$ -- and $r$ -- the number of observed locations per curve, ranging from $2$ to $10$.
+We estimated mean and covariance of the processes by local linear and surface smoothing ($d=2$) and consequently drift and diffusion estimators by plug-in estimation.
+We investigated the performance of our estimation methodology across different values of $n$ -- the number of sampled trajectories, ranging from $100$ to $1000$ -- and $r$ -- the number of observed locations per path, ranging from $2$ to $10$.
 In addition, we explored the performance of our methodology across different values for the standard deviation of the measurement error: $\nu \in \{0, 0.05, 0.1\}$.
+Note that the latter two choices for $\nu$ correspond to a signal-to-ratio of roughly 24dB and 30dB.
 For both linear and surface smoothing we used the Epanechnikov kernel, with bandwidth $h=(n\cdot r)^{-(1/5)}$.
 Evaluation of the estimated functional values was done on a discretized grid over $[0,1]$, which was subdivided into $25$ sub-intervals.

-We investigate two examples of time-varying SDEs: Brownian-Bridge, which has a time-varying drift and constant diffusion: see Subsection \ref{simulation_study_BB}; and a time-inhomogeneous Ornstein-Uhlenbeck process, with sinusoidal time-varying drift and negative exponential time-varying diffusion: see Subsection \ref{simulation_study_CX2}.
+We investigate two examples of time-varying SDEs: the Brownian-Bridge, which has a time-varying drift and constant diffusion coefficient: see Subsection \ref{simulation_study_BB}; and a time-inhomogeneous Ornstein-Uhlenbeck process, with sinusoidal time-varying drift and negative exponential time-varying diffusion: see Subsection \ref{simulation_study_CX2}.

+{In our simulation study, we investigate the finite-sample behaviour of our drift estimator, appearing in the first line of \eqref{estimate:system2}.
+Furthermore, we compare two different estimators for the diffusion: \begin{itemize} \item a plug-in estimator obtained by second line in the simple linear equation \eqref{system1}, or equivalently by taking $s=t$ in the second line of \eqref{estimate:system2}: